jg00/proj-react-client-for-express-server-authentication-sg/README.md

 ## React Client Frontend For Authentication Project

-React frontend for authentication project.
+React front end for authentication project.
 Signup, signin, protect links.
 Use of JWT tokens for authentication.

 ###### Features